Canleskis/particular/particular/README.md

 #### Computing and using the gravitational acceleration

 In order to compute the accelerations of your particles, you can use the [accelerations] method on iterators, passing in a mutable reference to a [`ComputeMethod`] of your choice.
+It returns the acceleration of each iterated item, preserving the original order.
-This method collects the mapped particles in a [`ParticleReordered`] in order to optimise the computation of forces of massless particles, which requires one additional allocation.
+Because it collects the mapped particles in a [`ParticleReordered`] in order to optimise the computation of forces of massless particles, this method call results in one additional allocation.
 See the [advanced usage](#advanced-usage) section for information on how to opt out.

 ##### When the iterated type implements [`Particle`]